๐Ÿ‘๏ธComputer Vision and Image Processing

 Wavelet Transform

-Compare: DCT vs. Wavelet Transform—both convert to frequency domain, but DCT operates on fixed blocks while wavelets analyze multiple scales.
-For images with sharp edges (like text or diagrams), wavelets in JPEG 2000 outperform DCT-based JPEG.
-If asked about compression artifacts, DCT's blocking artifacts vs. wavelets' ringing artifacts is a key distinction.
+Compare: DCT vs. Wavelet Transform: both convert to the frequency domain, but DCT operates on fixed 8ร—88 \times 8 blocks while wavelets analyze the image at multiple scales without hard block boundaries.
+For images with sharp edges (text, diagrams, line art), wavelets in JPEG 2000 outperform DCT-based JPEG.
+When it comes to artifacts, DCT produces blocking artifacts (visible grid lines at block boundaries), while wavelets produce ringing artifacts (faint oscillations near sharp edges).
+Know this distinction for exams.

 Entropy Coding Methods

-Entropy coding exploits statistical redundancy in data—the fact that some values appear more frequently than others.
+Entropy coding exploits statistical redundancy in data, the fact that some values appear more frequently than others.
 These techniques assign shorter codes to common patterns and longer codes to rare ones, achieving compression without any information loss.

 Huffman Coding